transmogrifier-io/transmogrifier/README.md

 ### Filters (broad-level)
 These filters are broad-level filters that will be applied to all of the modified data that comes out of the dataset-specific filters.

-The `filters` array defines multiple objects that contain the function needed to transform the data as well as any parameters required.
-For example, the function "public_art_json_to_json" requires a library parameter to define the location of the library of functions needed to transform the data.
+The `filters` array defines multiple objects that contain the filter needed to transform the data as well as any parameters required.
+For example, the filter "public_art_json_to_json" requires a library parameter to define the location of the library of filters needed to transform the data.

 The order that the filters are defined is the order the the data will pass through.
 For example, in the manifest below, the validator filter is run before the stringify filter.